preetisawant/cloud-foundry/monitoring.md

 {:screen: .screen}
 {:tip: .tip}

 # Monitoring
 {: #monitoring}

 Monitoring an {{site.data.keyword.cfee_full}} instance and its supported infrastructure is supported by an open-source toolset consisting of Prometheus and Grafana.
 The solution enables you to analyze, visualize and manage alerts for metrics in the Cloud Foundry environment.
 There are three web consoles from which monitoring takes place: A Grafana console, a Prometheus console, and a Prometheus Alert Manager console.

+Starting with CFEE v2.2.0, monitoring tools are not enabled by default when an environment is created.
+Administrators can enable monitoring after the environment is created.
+In the CFEE user interface, go to the _Monitoring_ page in the left navigation pane and click **Enable**.
+Enabling monitoring automatically provisions additional Kubernetes worker nodes (in the same IBM Cloud account) and installs the monitoring tools into those worker nodes.

 **Note:** Access to the monitoring capability in an {{site.data.keyword.cfee_full}} instance requires an _Administrator_ or _Editor_ role in the CFEE, and _Operator_ role in the Kubernetes cluster supporting the CFEE instance (in additon to _Viewer_ role in the resource group under which the CFEE is grouped).
 The default name of the Kubernetes cluster supporting a CFEE instance is _`<CFEEname>`-cluster_.

 ## Prometheus
 {: #prometheus}

 Prometheus is an open-source systems monitoring and alerting toolkit.
 Since its inception in 2012, many companies and organizations have adopted Prometheus, and the project has a very active developer and user community.
 It is a standalone open source project and maintained independently of any company.
 To emphasize this, and to clarify the project's governance structure, Prometheus joined the Cloud Native Computing Foundation in 2016 as the second hosted project, after Kubernetes.
 See the [Prometheus documentation](https://prometheus.io/docs/introduction/overview/) for more information.

 The Prometheus ecosystem consists of multiple components, many of which are optional: